 *He made us sit together in the heavenly places in Christ Jesus, that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus.

 To summarize, God chose us, predestined us to adoption, and made us accepted through Jesus.
 We have redemption, the forgiveness of sins, and His grace.
 We know the mystery of His will, that all will be made one in Christ.
 We trusted in Him, have an inheritance, and the Holy Spirit.
 There is hope in His calling, riches of glory in His inheritance in us, and exceeding greatness of His power toward us who believe.
 He made us alive together with Christ, raised us up together, and made us sit together in the heavenly places in Christ Jesus.
 The list really is extensive and comprehensive, and it is an incredible itemization of the spiritual blessings we have in and through Christ!

-So the next time someone asks you what you got for Christmas, remember the most important thing—the thing everyone, whether rich or poor, has, because of God’s great love for us—the best present ever: Christ Himself!
+So the next time someone asks you what you got for Christmas, remember the most important thing—the thing everyone who has accepted Christ, whether rich or poor, has, because of God’s great love for us—the best present ever: Christ Himself!

 Dear Most Holy God,